FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 In this blogpost I would like to explain how you can write a schematic and turn it into an nx plugin or turn an existing schematic into an nx plugin.

+## Knowledge Prerequisites

 There are a lot of blogposts out there which deal with how you can get started writing a schematic in much more detail as we do not cover this here one more time in depth.
 Be sure to check out:

 - [https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2)
 - [https://brianflove.com/2018/12/11/angular-schematics-tutorial/](https://brianflove.com/2018/12/11/angular-schematics-tutorial/)
 - [https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4)

-We will however cover the get started things.
+We will however cover the get started things to ramp you up.

+## What is a schematic?

-In general a schematic can help you to create, move, delete, ... files automatically for you. it can help you to stay organised and automates tasks you would normally do manually inside your angular project or workspace.
+In general a schematic can help you to create, move, delete, ... files automatically inside your angular or nx workspace.
+It can help you to stay organised and automates tasks you would normally do manually.
 Schematics are pretty powerful and the possibilities are endless.

-in the following we are going to
+In the following we are going to

 1. Create our first schematic
+2. Test it locally
-2. Turn it into an nx plugin
+3. Turn it into an nx plugin
-3. Test it locally
 4. Release it to npm

 ## Creating a schematic

-After installing the `@angular-devkit/schematics-cli` we can work with the cli command globally and execute `schematics` where we want to.
+After installing the `@angular-devkit/schematics-cli` we can work with the cli command globally and execute `schematics` in the console.
 If we want to create a schematic we can run

 ```cmd
 schematics blank --name=my-first